Charles-Squeri-Circle/circle-postman/README.md

 # Circle API Postman Collections
 This repository contains all collections that Circle provides within the [Postman Circle Workspace](https://www.postman.com/circle-solutions/workspace/circle-developers/overview).
 This includes a collection for General, Core, Payments, Payouts, and Accounts API.
-Within each of these collections are folders that are organized 1 to 1 with how we organize our [API References](https://developers.circle.com/reference/).
+Within each of these collections are folders that are organized one to one with how we organize our [API References](https://developers.circle.com/reference/).

 ## Prerequisites
 [Postman](https://www.getpostman.com/downloads/)